edjw/pypagerest/README.md

 # If you want to extract content using CSS selectors, put the selectors inside square brackets like this
 selectors = [".class_one", ".class_two", "#id_one", "#id_two", "h2", "p"]

-# To extract HTTP response headers, put the response headers inside square brackets like this
+# If you want to extract HTTP response headers, put the response headers inside square brackets like this
 headers = ["X-Frame-Options", "X-XSS-Protection", "Content-Security-Policy"]
 ```